myGP TICKet provides you with simple, clear, assured proof of your vaccination protection status wherever and whenever you may need (or want) to.

 How does it work?

 myGP already provides our users with secure access to their own medical records.
 What myGP TICKet does is access the section of your medical record that denotes a current, complete vaccination for COVID-19.
-We then add 12 days to the date of your second dose (this is the universal wait time that has been recommended by our medical advisors) and display a shiny green TICK mark next to your profile photo once you are considered ‘protected’ from the virus.
+We then add 12 days to the date of your second dose (this is the universal wait time that has been recommended by our medical advisors) and display a shiny TICK mark next to your profile photo once you are considered ‘protected’ from the virus.

 The tick appears only upon your request.